Freedom of association: History

 The general freedom to associate with groups according to the choice of the individual, and for the groups to take action to promote their interests, has been a necessary feature of every democratic society.
 Because freedom of association necessarily recognizes pluralistic sources of power and organisation, aside from the government, it has been a primary target for repression by all dictatorial societies.
 In the United Kingdom, all forms of "combination" were prohibited and criminal, particularly worker organisations, until the Combination Act 1825.
 After this, it was still not by the Companies Act 1856, the Trade Union Act 1871 and the Criminal Conspiracy and Protection of Property Act 1875 that companies and then trade unions became generally lawful.
 In Germany, a similar set of repressive laws was put in place against both trade unions and social democrat organisations by the Bismarck government under the Sozialistengesetze (the "Socialist Acts") in 1878.
 These remained in force until 1890.
-In 1933, trade unions were once again prohibited by the Fascist dictatorship of Hitler's National Socialist party, and the existing unions were nationalized and combined into a single government controlled German Labor Front.
-In West Germany after World War II, free trade unions were quickly resurrected and guaranteed by the German Grundgesetz.
+In 1933, trade unions were once again prohibited by the fascist dictatorship of Hitler's National Socialist party, and the existing unions were nationalized and combined into a single government controlled German Labor Front.
+In West Germany after World War II, free trade unions were quickly resurrected and guaranteed by the Basic Law for the Federal Republic of Germany.
 In the United States, trade unions were classified by various state courts, at various times, as being in restraint of trade.
-Under the Clayton Act of 1914, trade unions were given a general freedom to organize and to act collectively to secure collective agreements, however further hurdles were put in place until the National Labor Relations Act of 1935 created a comprehensive labor code.
+Under the Clayton Act of 1914, trade unions were given a general freedom to organize and to act collectively to secure collective agreements, but further hurdles were put in place until the National Labor Relations Act of 1935 created a comprehensive labor code.